adminjsentu/Hello-World-/README.md

 Remember that as you undertake this journey you will begin to share,edit,create and update the ideas that exsist in your inner thoughts and hearts.

-This platform of coding will be a another plane you'll use to share with the world.
+This platform of coding will be a another plane you'll use to share those ideas with the world.

 Learn more..
 Live more and Love more